Japan sporting events at empty stadiums amid virus outbreak - WHIZ News

 The Chiba Lotte Marines hosted the Rakuten Eagles with no spectators in the stands at Zozo Marine Stadium in Chiba Prefecture on Saturday, one of six preseason baseball games played at empty stadiums.

-The Yomiuri Giants, Japan’s oldest and most popular team, were to play Saturday night’s game against the Yakult Swallows at an empty Tokyo Dome.
+The Yomiuri Giants, Japan’s oldest and most popular team, played Saturday night’s game against the Yakult Swallows at an empty Tokyo Dome.
 The Giants regularly draw capacity crowds at the 55,000-seat stadium in central Tokyo.

 Signs outside of stadiums from Fukuoka in southwestern Japan to Sapporo on the northern island of Hokkaido were set up to tell fans that Nippon Professional Baseball was holding the games without spectators due to the coronavirus.